 DWR is currently overseeing five habitat restoration projects in Suisun Marsh.
 In October 2019, one of these projects, the Tule Red Tidal Habitat Restoration Project – which converts approximately 600 acres of existing managed wetland into tidal habitat – is expected to finish construction.

-Tule Red was the first among a series of Delta-area habitat restoration projects that followed a 2008 federal requirement that the state of California restore 8,000 acres of tidal habitat in the Delta and Suisun Marsh.
-The project was completed by the State and Federal Contractors Water Agency.
+Tule Red was the first among a series of Delta-area habitat restoration projects to break ground following a 2008 federal requirement that the state of California restore 8,000 acres of tidal habitat in the Delta and Suisun Marsh.
+The project was completed by the State and Federal Contractors Water Agency with funding from DWR's State Water Project (SWP).

 That 2008 federal mandate followed the continued decline of the Delta smelt, a fragile, tiny fish, whose population has plummeted to the point that it stopped appearing on several key population surveys.
 Scientists at DWR and partnering agencies have sought ways to reverse this trend and have taken innovative approaches in Suisun Marsh.